-The compact band selective orepeater is built up mainly on a single BSC board that contains all the amplification circuitry for uplink and downlink and the CU, Control Unit, circuitry.
+The compact band selective repeater is built up mainly on a single BSC board that contains all the amplification circuitry for uplink and downlink and the control circuitry.
 This board contains also all the ports for alarm, local control, remot control, etc.